Last Updated on: 19th December 2022, 01:08 pm

 That means your product should be listed in categories that make an understandable collection.

-You need not be elaborate in describing catalog, a single worded category is enough, however, that should be a commonly used word among the public.
+You need not be elaborate in describing the catalog, a single worded category is enough, however, that should be a commonly used word among the public.

-However, many online retailers try making so many categories that rather being simple, it becomes complex.
+However, many online retailers try making so many categories that rather than being simple, it becomes complex.
 Avoid such eCommerce mistakes.

-Therefore, you should be very specific avoiding too few or a lot of categories that sometimes a bit confusing for the customers to choose what they want from a huge library of product catalog.
+Therefore, you should be very specific avoiding too few or a lot of categories that sometimes a bit confusing for the customers to choose what they want from a huge library of a product catalog.